Kritarth200482/QueryBook-LM/README.md

 Edit
 🎉 RAG AI Agent is ready!
 🗣️ Ask your question:
-Ask questions like:

-What are the subjects in the first semester?

-What are the credit requirements?

-What are the course categories?

 📂 Project Structure
-graphql
-Copy
-Edit

 QueryBookLM/
 │
 ├── main.py                    # Main Python script for running the RAG pipeline